Speaking part: variant 14 - Langart

 Suggested answers

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss school and education.
+Our guest today is a teenager from Russia and we are going to discuss the value of education.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Thank you very much for your interview.